 I decided to reach out to my Mum for support but, for a too-long-winded-for-writing reason, I was temporarily disowned by her.
 As soon as my Brother was told her (side of the) story, he formed an opinion.
 And other than sporadic visits from my bestie, friends were few & far between too.

 No amount of pills, counselling, happy memories, cake or puggle snuggles were shifting this any time soon & that evenly rippling pool became a torrential current that dragged me under when, after a petty telephone disagreement with my Grandad ended in the words “forget everything we’ve ever done for – we’re done”, I broke.

 Forgive the cliche but I remember every detail of what happened next like it was only yesterday.
-It was early December 2014 & we drove over the Pennines from a Christmas craft fair in Goole in Yorkshire to Stockport in Manchester, where I dropped Crater off for a Futureshock wrestling show before heading to his childhood home in Swinton to have a cuppa & catch up with his lovely Mum.
+It was early December 2014 & we drove over the Pennines from a Christmas craft fair in Goole in Yorkshire to Stockport in Manchester, where I dropped the wrestlerman off for a Futureshock wrestling show before heading to his childhood home in Swinton to have a cuppa & catch up with his lovely Mum.

 It all ran smoothly til I parked up outside my Mother-in-Law’s, getting ready to go in, & I found I had a missed call & voicemail from my Grandad – I called him back.
 It was that call that ended as above.

 My Grandad had always been my hero & me his little princess, so to hear those words at such a low time in my life was just too much.

 I put my phone away, turned the ignition back on & drove to the petrol station nearby, where I bought two packets of paracetamol & a bottle of Coke Zero.
 I already had a packet of paracetamol in my handbag & demolished all of them, one right after the other til all 46 had been swallowed.